vespene-io/_old_vespene/docs/source/security.rst

 These files are used to decrypt secrets in the database when using the basic encryption plugin that ships with Vespene.

+The user that is running Vespene worker processes (usually 'vespene') should have permission to sudo into the processes user configured on the worker pool (usually 'vespene_build') with a configuration like this in sudoers:

+    vespene ALL=(vespene_build) NOPASSWD:ALL

 No Multi-tenancy
 ----------------